Nada39/Design-Patterns/README.md

 ### 🔹 Proxy
 - **Purpose:** Controls access to an object, adding security or caching mechanisms.
-- **Example1 (E-commerce):** Restricting certain premium features, like advanced product recommendations, to logged-in users while providing basic suggestions to guests.
+- **Example-1 (E-commerce):** Restricting certain premium features, like advanced product recommendations, to logged-in users while providing basic suggestions to guests.
+- **Example-2 (Spring AOP):** Used for method interception and aspect-oriented programming (JDK dynamic proxy: used when the bean implements the class, CGLIB: used when bean doesn't implement an interface).
-- **Example2 (Spring Security):** **DelegatingFilterProxy**, act like bridge between the servlet container and spring's security filter chain.
+- **Example-3 (Spring Security):** **DelegatingFilterProxy**, act like bridge between the servlet container and spring's security filter chain.

 ---